YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 For more information on setting up a list of custom errors that automatically invoke an Instance Freeze, refer to “Instance Freeze”.

-For more information on setting or clearing an Instance Freeze on an instance irrespective of whether any region is enabled for Instance, refer to “Starting the Source Server”.
+For more information on setting or clearing an Instance Freeze on an instance irrespective of whether any region is enabled for the Instance, refer to “Starting the Source Server”.

 **-[NO]J[OURNAL][=journal-option-list]**